carmenbianca/report-liferay/report.md

 Peter had a simple answer to this: Yes.

-The entire test also fails when there is a single formatting error spotted by SourceFormatter, so this is not out of the ordinary.
+The entire test also fails when there is a single formatting error spotted by Source Formatter, so this is not out of the ordinary.

 #### What language or framework ought to be used for a solution? {-}